 Remember this was happening in the middle of the recession, so I was trying very hard not to buy new fabric.
 The skirt part of the dress was where the bulk of the fabric is used in this Vogue pattern, so I decided to change the Vogue skirt pieces to a skirt pattern that would require much less fabric.

 Changing the Pattern Top & Skirt

-I also wanted to try something easier and different on top.
-I had tried bra hooks on the sheet dress, and snaps on the Red Hat blouse, but I wanted to go even easier.
-I know elastic!
+I also wanted to try something easier than the buttons.
+I had already tried bra hooks on the sheet dress, and snaps on the Red Hat blouse.
+I decided on elastic for this picnic dress!
 How about a peasant top?
 I had made plenty of them as a teen.
 So I found an old pattern with a peasant top pattern, and put that in place of the upper part of the Vogue upper pattern pieces.
-I used the bodice (middle) from the Vogue pattern, and the skirt section of the dress was from another pattern.
+I used the bodice (middle) from the Vogue pattern, and the skirt section of the dress from another pattern.
 In the end, there was only one section l used from the Vogue pattern.